carlosgaldino/fp-in-scala/README.md

-# Functional Programming in Scala (actually in Clojure)
+# Functional Programming in Scala

-These are my solutions for the exercises from the book: [Functional Programming in Scala][book].

-**I'm learning Clojure, so the code here might not be good or idiomatic.**
+I'm trying to learn Scala through the book [Functional Programming in Scala][book] and my solutions to its exercises are here.

 [book]: http://www.manning.com/bjarnason/